WeibelLab-Teaching/CSE218_Fa19_ARengers/README.md

 ### Testing and Evaluation：

-#### 1. User Test for basic functionality:
+1. **User Test for basic functionality:**
     - Understand how user uses the app
     - Find out whether features support user
     - Find improvements for features

     **Takeaways**

     ✅ Subtitle feature works well

     ❎ Zoom App has high latency

-#### 2. User Test for instructions and UI
+2. **User Test for instructions and UI:**
     - See if user benefits from features
     - Learn if instructions help user
     - Gain insights on UI usability

     **Takeaways**

     ✅ UI Easy and intuitive to use

     ✅ Instructions support first-time user

     ❎ UI still needs refinement

 ### Collaboration: